Convex Programming Based Spectral Clustering: Analysis of the Algorithm

-\begin{theo} Let $\P = \U\Q + \R$ be of the form shown in (\ref{Eq: expression of P}).
-Draw an origin-centered MVEE for the set of all columns of $\P$.
+\begin{theo} Let $\P = \U\Q + \R$ be of the form shown in (\ref{Exp: P}).
+Let $\Gamma$ be the $k$-way partition of a graph corresponding to $\Q$.
+Let $H(S)$ be an origin-centered MVEE for the set of all columns of $\P$.
 If

-then, the active index set of the ellipsoid coincides with the representative set of the $k$-way partition of a graph. \end{theo} Here, $\alpha_{\mmin}^* = \min_{i, \ldots, k} \alpha_i^*$.
-The proof, given in Section \ref{Subsec: proof in grouping stage}, relies on the techniques used in proving Theorem 9 of \cite{Miz14}, which is on the robustness of an ellipsoidal rounding (ER) algorithm to noise.
-However, as we will see in Section \ref{Subsec: separable NMF}, Theorem \ref{Theo: finding cluster representatives} does not directly follows from it.
+then the active index set of $H(S)$ coincides with the representative node set of $\Gamma$. \end{theo} Recall that $\theta_{i,j}$ and $\alpha_{i,j}$ are defined as in (\ref{Exp: alpha}) and (\ref{Exp: theta}), respectively; in the theorem above, $\theta_{\mmax}$ is the largest among $\theta_{i,j}$ for $i=1,\ldots, k, \ j=1, \ldots, n_i-1$, and $\hat{\alpha}_{\mmin}$ is the smallest among $\alpha_{i, n_i}$ for $i=1, \ldots, k$.
+The proof of this theorem relies on the techniques used to prove Theorem 9 of \cite{Miz14}, which gives the robustness of ER to noise.
+However, as we will see in Section \ref{Sec: connection with separable NMFs}, Theorem \ref{Theo: finding cluster representatives} does not directly follow from it.
 The proof is thus presented.
+As a lemma for proving the theorem, we use a classical result regarding singular value perturbations.
+For a matrix $\A$, the symbol $\sigma_i(\A)$ denotes the $i$th smallest singular value of $\A$.
+In particular, the symbol $\sigma_{\mmin}(\A)$ denotes the smallest singular value, i.e., $\sigma_1(\A)$.